Spain’s Fast-Growing Solar Capacity

 Our High-Storage Future

-Each of the annual forecasts displayed in Figure 5 exceeded the forecast from the year before: forecasts that were already considered improbable at the time, never mind capable of being doubled or tripled.
+Each of the annual forecasts for renewable energy capacity beat the forecasts from the year before: forecasts that were already considered improbable at the time, never mind capable of being doubled or tripled.
 But these major jumps in installments happened anyway.
 There is no reason to believe that storage cannot follow a similar pattern of adoption.

 As was true with solar additions, continued price declines in the cost of battery storage will play a critical role in adding more of it to the grid quickly.
 Thankfully, 2023 has already seen prices for lithium (a key battery component) decline by more than 30%, and with production ramping up globally, there is reason to hope these price declines will continue, provided lithium production can keep ahead of fast-growing demand.